Tay Zonday: "Chocolate Rain"

 Zonday starred in a commercial for Comedy Central's "Last Laugh 07", hosted by Lewis Black.
 He released a video called "Cherry Chocolate Rain", in a promotion with Dr Pepper.
 He starred alongside Leslie Hall in a commercial for Firefox web browser singing a song called "Users Against Boredom" in a parody of "We Are the World".
 Zonday has said that his voice is often compared to Paul Robeson, Barry White, James Earl Jones, and Brad Roberts of the Crash Test Dummies.
 He appeared in-person at Intel's Consumer Electronics Show booth, rendering the source files of the "Chocolate Rain" YouTube video in Sony Vegas.

-The Grammy Award-winning music video for rock band Weezer's single "Pork and Beans" featured Zonday, along with other YouTube celebrities.
-As well, in May 2008, Zonday performed an acoustic version of the song with Brian Bell of Weezer, spoofing his own performance in "Chocolate Rain".

-Zonday was featured on the Jace Hall Show, where he was comically interviewed at a famous Hollywood restaurant in a play on the dissonance between Internet fame and the traditional entertainment industry.
+After "Chocolate Rain"

 In February 2010, he cameoed in a Vizio Super Bowl commercial opened by Beyoncé.
-In October 2010, he appeared on Comedy Central's Night of Too Many Stars autism charity event during a musical number with Steve Carell and Stephen Colbert.

-In August 2011, Zonday appeared on America's Got Talent and performed 15 seconds of his song "Chocolate Rain".
-Zonday was also featured in Dave Days' YouTube video spoof of Justin Bieber's song "Baby", which has over 16 million views.
-He had a cameo in The Guild season 5 episode 3 "Megagame-o-ramacon!", which aired on August 9, 2011.
+In August 2011, Zonday released his only EP so far, titled "Chocolate Rain 2.0".
 In November he uploaded "Mama Economy (The Economy Explained)" in response to an economic crisis in the United States.
 "Mama Economy" features Lindsey Stirling playing the violin.

 On June 22, 2012, Zonday uploaded a cover of Carly Rae Jepsen's number one single "Call Me Maybe", which as of 2022 has reached over 6.7 million views.
 It was featured on "The 10 Best 'Call Me Maybe' Covers" on Billboard.com.
 He is seen performing the single in front of a microphone in what he claimed to be "as low as I could [sing]".

-In 2015, Zonday co-starred in the sitcom The Jack and Triumph Show on Adult Swim.

-In 2016, he appeared in the films Internet Famous and Laid in America.

-In 2017, he appeared on Steve Harvey to celebrate the tenth anniversary of "Chocolate Rain".